February 23, 2026 · 12 min read

 What They Value (Without Stereotyping)

-Women aren't a monolithic group.
-Some love poker; some hate slots.
+Women are not a monolithic group -- some love poker, some hate slots.
 What follows are research-indicated tendencies, not universal truths.

-Game preferences: Higher average interest in slots, bingo, live casino, and social games.
-But significant female interest exists across all game types.
-See our slots strategy guide for understanding this player segment.
+Game preferences: Women show higher average interest in slots, bingo, live casino, and social games, but significant female interest exists across all game types.
+See our slots strategy guide for more on this segment.

-Platform priorities: Research suggests women may weight safety, customer support, clear bonus terms, and withdrawal reliability more heavily than men — though everyone values these things.
+Platform priorities: Research suggests women weight safety, customer support, clear bonus terms, and withdrawal reliability more heavily than men.
+Entertainment and relaxation framing resonates more than "big win" language, and social elements tend to carry more weight.

 The Right Approach: Inclusion, Not "Pink Marketing"

 The opportunity is not creating separate "women's gambling" content.
-It's making your existing content inclusive.
+It is making your existing content inclusive so it stops repelling half the potential audience.

 Don't Over-Invest Speculatively

-Start with inclusion (updating existing content to not exclude women).
-Measure whether inclusive content performs better.
-Then consider dedicated content if data supports it.
+Start with inclusion by updating existing content to stop excluding women, then measure performance.
+Consider dedicated content only if the data supports it.

 Gen Z: The Next Generation of Players